South Indian Filter Coffee

 South Indian filter coffee is a traditional Indian-style coffee made using a special filter.
-A coffee decoction is brewed, which is mixed with hot milk and sugar to create a perfect cuppa.
-Here is how to make South Indian filter coffee in an authentic South Indian traditional way (vegetarian, gluten-free).
+A coffee decoction is mixed with hot milk and sugar to create a perfect cuppa.
+Make it using my traditional recipe.

 About South Indian Filter Coffee

-South Indian Filter Coffee is a coffee drink very popular in the Southern states of India like Tamil Nadu, Andhra Pradesh, Karnataka, and Kerala.
+South Indian Style Filter Coffee is a coffee drink popular in southern India, including Tamil Nadu, Andhra Pradesh, Karnataka, and Kerala.
+It is best enjoyed with Dosa, idli, or Kuzhi Paniyaram.

 Also known as degree coffee, filter kapi, Mylapore filter coffee, Madras filter coffee, Madras kaapi, Mysore filter coffee, or Kumbakonam degree coffee, it is a drip coffee brewed using a special filter.